Why should I order a group B Strep test?

 Where to order a group B Strep test

-Home-testing kits UPDATE: The Doctors Laboratory advise that the current coronavirus outbreak should have no impact on their sending out test packs, processing the samples and sending out the results…
+Home-testing kits The Doctors Laboratory advise that the current pandemic should have no impact on their GBS testing service.
+If you have any questions about their service, please contact them…

 So why aren’t all women tested for GBS during pregnancy in the UK?

 The UK National Screening Committee does not recommend testing all pregnant women for GBS carriage because: